ACS Student Chapter Reports

 Why can’t I login?

 You have to be an active ACS student member or faculty advisor of your chapter to login to Student Chapters Online.
-If you are a senior who has recently graduated and you cannot login, please contact our office at email@example.com and we will make sure you have access.
+If you are a senior who has recently graduated and cannot login, please contact our office at email@example.com.
+We'll be able to give you access.

 What do I do first?